SYNOPSIS

 DESCRIPTION

-TeX Live is organized into a few top-level schemes, each of which is defined as a different set of collections and packages, where a collection is a set of packages, and a package is what contains actual files.
+TeX Live is organized into a few top-level schemes, each of which is specified as a different set of collections and packages, where a collection is a set of packages, and a package is what contains actual files.
 Schemes typically contain a mix of collections and packages, but each package is included in exactly one collection, no more and no less.
-Installation can be customized and managed at any level.
+A TeX Live installation can be customized and managed at any level.

 EXAMPLES